The Complete Guide

 Private Practice – This is the most common setting for vet techs to work in and there appear to be no shortages of job opportunities here in the foreseeable future.

 Emergency Animal Hospital – If you don’t mind working irregular hours, typically on nights and weekends when regular vet offices aren’t open, there are plenty of jobs to be found in an animal ER hospital.

 Research Labs – Animals that are used for research purposes require vet techs to ensure they are properly and humanely cared for.

 Animal Shelters – Animal shelters care for hundreds if not thousands of animals each year.
 Vet techs are needed to help deal with a variety of medical issues.

-Zoos – If you love the idea of helping to take care of exotic animals from around the world, then you may want to go for a position in a zoo.
+Zoos – If you love the idea of helping to take care of exotic animals from around the world, then you may want to go for a position at a zoo.

-Once you’ve determined your preferred work setting, your next step is to gain some critical hands-on experience before starting your job search.
+Once you’ve determined your preferred work setting, your next step should be to gain some critical hands-on experience before starting your job search.
+A real-world practice of skills and training makes people better competent at their jobs.
 The good news is a quality certification program will include an externship so you can gain some hands-on experience!